Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 3. `addrlen`: Contain the size (in bytes) of the structure pointed to by `addr`.

 #### `sockfd` argument
 For the `sockfd` argument, we have to set value to the file descriptor that we created.
 Again, we will `push` the value onto the stack so that it is not over-written when the Listen syscall is made.
-Then we `pop` it into the `rdi` register.
+Then we `pop` it into the `$rdi` register.

 ```
 # Listen syscall